 Employee, Contractor, Board Member, Stakeholder Fraud

-Actions recommended by the Benefits Coordinator and/or Chair for decision by the Board may include but are not limited to:
+Actions recommended by the Executive Director and/or Chair for decision by the Board may include but are not limited to:

 If investigation results in a recommendation to discipline or terminate an individual, the recommendation will be reviewed by legal counsel before such action is taken.

 CONFIDENTIALITY AND NON-RETALIATION

 Every reasonable effort will be made to ensure the confidentiality of the reported fraud, abuse and improper conduct concern and the identity of those providing information.
 Investigation results will not be disclosed with anyone other than those who have a legitimate need to know.

 The Board will not tolerate action against any individual for reporting, in good faith, known or suspected fraud, abuse or other improper conduct.